Find the answers to your questions about our library.

 3) In the ‘Assignment Option’ - ‘submit papers to’ menu, make sure to select the

-4) ****In case your paper is final, you may submit it to “standard paper repository” to store your paper in Turnitin’s global database.
+4) ****In case your paper is final, you may submit it to “General Turnitin repository” to store your paper in Turnitin’s global database.

 2. Student Account